garagehive/garagehive.github.io/docs/garagehive-group-items-grouping-document-lines.md

 [Go back to top](#top)

-### Creating Group Items from Checklist Attention Lines
+### Creating Groups from Checklist and MOT Attention Lines
 While working from a Vehicle Inspection Estimate, you may identify issues in the vehicle which require urgent attention.
 From these issues, you can create groups to enable you add items and labour.

 > **Example**